adamheins/f/README.md

 easy listing and switching between branches from anywhere.
 For other git commands, you need to actually use git within the f alias directory.

+Other options are `--list`, which lists all current aliases, and `--print`, which takes an alias as an argument and prints its value.

 ## Installation
 You simply need to arrange for the f script appropriate for your shell is sourced, and then run `f --init`.